The 21 Most Memorable Oscars Moments of All Time

 Including the Will Smith slap

-When we think Oscars, we think couture gowns, emotional acceptance speeches cut off by music, historic wins and, oh, the occasional mishap.
-(Looking at you, Will Smith.)
-With the 96th annual Academy Awards right around the corner on March 10, what better way to prepare for the crème de la crème of awards shows than by remembering the Oscar moments that made us laugh, cry and cringe?
+When I think Oscars, I think couture gowns, emotional acceptance speeches cut off by music, historic wins and, oh, the occasional mishap (looking at you, Will Smith).
+With the 98th annual Academy Awards set for March 15, there's no better way to prepare for Hollywood's biggest night than by revisiting the Oscar moments that made us laugh, cry and cringe.

-From Anna Paquin’s acceptance speech (or lack thereof) to the La La Land and Moonlight debacle, here are 20 of the most memorable moments in Academy Awards history.
+From Anna Paquin’s acceptance speech (or lack thereof) to the La La Land and Moonlight debacle, here are 21 of the most memorable moments in Oscars history.

-McDaniel became the first African-American to receive an Oscar when she won Best Supporting Actress for her role in Gone with the Wind.
+McDaniel became the first Black performer to win an Oscar, taking home Best Supporting Actress for her role in Gone with the Wind.

 2. When Barbra Streisand & Katharine Hepburn Pulled a Cady Heron at Spring Fling (1969)

-These icons split the tiara trophy for Best Actress for their respective roles in Funny Girl and The Lion in Winter.
+The two stars tied for Best Actress for their roles in Funny Girl and The Lion in Winter.
 Hepburn wasn’t there to accept the award herself, but hey, at least no one had to wear Regina George’s headgear.

 3. When Charlie Chaplin Received a 12-minute Standing Ovation & Honorary Oscar (1972)

-Skip to 2:48 to see the star of The Kid adorably flummoxed and grateful.
+Skip to 2:48 to see the star of The Kid looking flummoxed and grateful.

-4. When Jack Palance Did One-Armed Push-ups Onstage After Being Named Best Supporting Actor (1992)
+4. When Jack Palance Did One-Armed Pushups Onstage After Winning Best Supporting Actor (1992)

 Hey, everyone expresses excitement in different ways.
 Even City Slickers like Palance.

-She definitely handled herself better than we would have at 11.
+She definitely handled herself better than I would have at 11 years old.
 Those giggles, though.

 6. When Halle Berry Became the First Black Woman to Collect a Best Actress Oscar (2002)